matrix-construct/construct/doc/STYLE.md

 the prototype for something in the template `void func(foo &&bar)` is actually a [universal reference](https://isocpp.org/blog/2012/11/universal-references-in-c11-scott-meyers) which has some differences from a normal rvalue reference.
 To make this clear our style is to move the `&&` like so `void func(foo&& bar)`.
-This actually has a real use, because a variadic template foo `template<class... foo>` will require the prototype `void func(foo&&... bar)`.
+This is actually useful because a variadic template foo `template<class... foo>` will require the prototype `void func(foo&&... bar)`.

-* Passing a pointer, or pointer arguments in general, indicates something may be null, or optional.
+* Passing a pointer, or pointer arguments in general, indicates something may be null (optional), or to explicitly prevent local const construction which is a rare reason.
 Otherwise suspect.

 * Avoid using references as object members, you're most likely just limiting the ability to assign, move, and reuse the object because references cannot be